Jekyll One

 lightbox::<block_id>[ <images_width>, <images_data_id>, <group_name>, <role="CSS styles"> ]

-The role parameter role to specify additional CSS styles is for all lightbox macros lightbox:: optional and can be omitted.
+The role parameter for extra CSS styles is optional for every lightbox:: macro and can be left out.

 Standalone Images

-For your convenience and better readability, the image data should be defined as Asciidoc attributes.
-The image data is given as a string of data pairs:
+For better readability, define the image data as Asciidoc attributes instead of writing it inline.
+The image data is a string of comma-separated pairs:

 Paired attributes